 Contemporary has many different and idiosyncratic dimensions, reflecting the dance choreographer or performer.
 It is incorporated into the training and repertoire of many dance schools and companies throughout the world.
 It can be seen in the work of Sydney Dance Company and Australian Dance Theatre, amongst others, and is the training for many Australian independent dancers (independent of dance companies)

 While there is no typical contemporary dance class, expect to work on the floor, standing and travelling.
 As in a ballet class, there is likely to be a focus on alignment and precision of movement, but with much more movement of the spine.
 Content may focus on movement concepts like giving into gravity, and use of effort; also qualities of movement.
+The Monday class covers Beginner and elementary.
+The Thursday class is for those who already have a foundation in contemporary.

 We could do worse than refer you to this Facebook page, which references two of the great pioneers of contemporary dance.